Nate Lowe Player Props: Rangers vs. Cubs

 Nate Lowe At The Plate

-- Lowe has two doubles, a home run and a walk while batting .241.
+- Lowe leads Texas with a slugging percentage of .424, fueled by three extra-base hits.

+- Lowe enters this game on a four-game hitting streak.
+During his last games, he's hitting .250 with one homer.

-- Lowe has had a base hit in five of seven games this year, and multiple hits once.
+- This season, Lowe has posted at least one hit in six of eight games (75.0%), and had multiple hits twice.

-- He has hit a long ball in one of seven games, and in 3.3% of his plate appearances.
+- He has hit a long ball in one of eight games, and in 2.9% of his plate appearances.

-- In four games this year, Lowe has picked up an RBI, with more than one RBI once.
+- In five games this year (62.5%), Lowe has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run three times this year (42.9%), including one multi-run game.
+- In three of eight games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.